 - Deep recesses and alcoves are particularly vulnerable.
 Ideally, building alterations should be undertaken to eliminate these features.
 Failing that, point lighting should be used.

 - The weakest points of entry into the building are, of course, the doors and windows.
-The numbers of doors and windows, particularly those out of view from the public, should be kept to a minimum.
-Clearly the means of escape should never be compromised and the Fire Brigade should always be consulted prior to any changes being made.
+The numbers of doors and windows, particularly those out-of-view from the public, should be kept to a minimum.
+Clearly the means of escape should never be compromised and the Fire Services should always be consulted prior to any changes being made.

 - Door frame construction should be of a good quality, with solid core doors without lower panels which may easily be forced.
 The hinges and frames should be reinforced to deter removal.
-Where letterboxes are fitted they should be fitted with metal enclosures on the inside to prevent damage arising from the introduction of burning materials.
+Where letterboxes are fitted they should be fitted with anti-arson mail boxes.

 - Break-ins via roof-lights should be prevented by fitting grills or bars within the inside of the frame.